knomepasi/wordpress-plugins-legacy/README.md

 # WordPress plugins by Pasi Lallinaho

+> These plugins are mostly considered in an unmaintained state since most of them do not support Gutenberg.
+Use at your own risk.

 This repository contains WordPress plugins by Pasi Lallinaho.

 The plugins are mostly written to satisfy a need in a personal or an open source website and are released under GPL v2 or later.